Log Collection Troubleshooting Guide

 The Datadog Agent sends its logs to Datadog over tcp via port 10516.
 If that connection is not available, logs fail to be sent and an error is recorded in the

 Test manually your connection by running a telnet or openssl command like so (port 10514 would work too, but is less secure):

 openssl s_client -connect intake.logs.datadoghq.com:10516

 And then by sending a log like the following:

 - If opening the port 10514 or 10516 is not an option, it is possible to configure the Datadog Agent to send logs through HTTPS by adding the following in

 See the HTTPS log forwarding section for more information.

 Often, checking the Agent status command results will help you troubleshoot what is happening.

 The Datadog Agent only collects logs that have been written after it has started trying to collect them (whether it be tailing or listening for them).
 In order to confirm whether log collection has been successfully set up, make sure that new logs have been written.

-datadog-agent does not run as root (and we do not recommend that you make it run as root, as a general best-practice).
+datadog-agent does not run as root (and running as root is not recommended, as a general best-practice).
 For this reason, when you configure your

 datadog-agent to tail log files (for custom logs or for integrations) you need to take special care to ensure the